IF YOU OR SOMEONE YOU KNOW IS EXPERIENCING DOMESTIC VIOLENCE, PLEASE CALL OUR 24-HOUR CRISIS & INFORMATION LINE: 303-318-9989.

-All services offered at our non-residential Counseling & Advocacy Center are available in Spanish.
+All services offered at our non-residential Counseling & Advocacy Center are available in both English and Spanish.

 SafeHouse Denver is more than a shelter.
-Our non-residential Counseling & Advocacy Center serves survivors of domestic violence and their children who are not in need of shelter but who would like access to counseling, support groups, safety planning and legal referrals.
+Our non-residential Counseling & Advocacy Center serves survivors of domestic violence and their children who are not in need of shelter but who would like access to advocacy-based counseling, support groups, safety planning and resource referrals.

-Clients interested in meeting with a counselor must first call the crisis line to set up an intake appointment.
-The intake allows the survivor to meet one-on-one with a counselor and discuss her specific situation.
+Clients interested in meeting with a domestic violence Advocate are encouraged to first call the Crisis Line.
+After an initial conversation, the caller will be connected with an Advocate to set up an intake appointment.
+The intake allows the survivor to meet one-on-one with an Advocate to discuss their specific situation and next steps.

-SafeHouse short-term individual services to children and teens if their mothers are enrolled in programs at the Counseling & Advocacy Center.
+SafeHouse Denver provides short-term individual services to children and teens if their parent is currently participating in individual advocacy-based counseling.